axwt/list-fonts-json/README.md

 # list-fonts-json

-This is a tiny cross-platform utility which simply lists the available installed fonts in a JSON format to stdout.
+This is a tiny cross-platform utility which lists the available installed fonts in a JSON format to stdout.
+It now implements all the features from the original [font-manager](https://github.com/foliojs/font-manager) NodeJS module.

 This code is derived from the [font-manager](https://github.com/foliojs/font-manager) NodeJS module, but makes it a separate executable and not a node module which needs to be rebuilt everytime you install it or change node versions.
-It is quite simple and only implements font-manager's `getAvailableFonts()` method.

 Example output: